ibotty/openshift-letsencrypt/Readme.md

 ### Secrets

-Certificates are stored in secrets named `letsencrypt-<hostname>`, the ACME key is stored in `letsencrypt-creds`.
+The ACME key is stored in `letsencrypt-creds`.

-They use the following labels.

- * `butter.sh/letsencrypt-domainname`, the domain name
- * `butter.sh/letsencrypt-crt-enddate-secs`, the certificates `notAfter` date in seconds since the epoch.

 ### Containers